biuti/XplaneNoaaWeather/README.md

 Requirements
 ============
 - MacOS 10.14, Windows 7 and Linux kernel 4.0 and above
-- X-Plane 12.04b2 (not tested with vrevious versions)
+- X-Plane 12.04b2 and above (not tested with previous versions)
 - pbuckner's XPPython3 plugin:
 https://xppython3.readthedocs.io/en/latest/index.html
-- Python 3.8 and above (3.10+ suggested):
+- Python 3.10 and above:
 http://www.python.org/getit/

 **You need to download correct XPPython3 version according to your Python3 installed version!